The Role and Functions of a Justice of the Peace

 All Justices of the Peace are trained before taking on responsibility.
 As well, a strong program of continuing education is offered under the direction of the Supervising Judge of the JP program and the Yukon Justice of the Peace Association.

 There is a wide range of responsibilities a JP may undertake, what responsibilities a JP acquires depends on the needs in each community as well as upon what each JP desires to do and the amount of training they receive.

-Duties could include receiving Informations, issuing court summons and warrants, conducting mediations, presiding in docket court, conducting judicial interim release hearings and dealing with preliminary applications of various kinds.
+Duties could include receiving Informations, issuing court summons and warrants, conducting pre-trial conferences, presiding in docket court, conducting judicial interim release hearings and dealing with preliminary applications of various kinds.